7 Things You Should Never Get Rid Of

 If you've been stockpiling old birthday cards and assorted loose ends, feel free to ditch those.
 But don't lose your important documents in the shuffle.
 According to writer Thorin Klosowski: "you want to keep physical copies of anything related to state or federal matters, including certifications, licenses, or deeds."
 Social security cards, insurance policies, ID cards and passports are on this list, as well.

 Now is not the time to get rid of your first aid kit, extra batteries, and flashlight.
-If you don’t have emergency supplies, here’s what you need.
+If you don't have emergency supplies, start with this list of bug-out bag essentials.